 01 2026 Chevrolet Trax

-From ~$21,495 Subcompact Crossover Best: Entry-Level Value
+$21,700 MSRP + $1,495 dest.
+Subcompact Crossover Best: Entry-Level Value

-At ~$21,495, the LS trim is the entry point.
+At $21,700 (+ $1,495 destination = $23,195 before taxes), the LS is the segment price leader among American brands.
 Most buyers should step to the LT (~$24,500) for lane-keeping assist and the upgraded 8-inch infotainment.
-The RS adds sport styling at ~$27K and is worth considering if you care about aesthetics but not strictly necessary for function.
+The RS adds sport styling at ~$27K.

 Specs at a Glance